aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 However, in this recent paper <d-cite key='park2022efficient'></d-cite>, they evaluate different models and show that more complex models often fail to outperform simple baselines and yield inconsistent performance across datasets.

-New architecture, like the State Space Model (), there seems to be more to understand.
+As mentioned above, the context limitation arises from the transformer architecture.
+Some research has focused on developing new architectures, such as the State Space Model (SSM).
+However, there is still limited understanding of how these models can improve tasks like RAG or classification.